 Nowadays, the manufacturing of aerospace composite structures is done in a high-tech production environment using robotic equipment for processing and assembling aerospace (sub) structures.
-The certification according stringent airworthiness requirements is done based on these automated and controlled manufacturing processes.
-In case of damages to the composite structures repair can only be done by manual repair processes.
-Compared to the automated and controlled manufacturing processes these manual repair processes are less reproducible.
-The challenge is to develop automated repair methods and processes with a reproducibility compared to the manufacturing processes.
-To reach this target a lot of fundamental and industrial research work has to be done.
+The certification according to stringent airworthiness requirements is done based on these automated and controlled manufacturing processes.
+But in case of damages to these composite structures, repair can only be done by manual repair processes.
+These are less reproducible compared to the automated and controlled manufacturing processes.

-For this purpose the available laser equipment will be further developed by Fokker Services to demonstrate the automated laser abrasion on double curved surfaces.
-As almost all aircraft parts are double curved this is essential for applications on an aircraft.
-Besides a full depth repair also shallow repairs used for (stone) impact damages will also be investigated.
+For this purpose, the available laser equipment at Fokker Services will be developed further to demonstrate the automated laser ablation technique on double curved surfaces as well.
+Since almost all aircraft parts are double curved, this is essential for applications on an aircraft or other equipment built from composite material.
+Besides, for full depth repair, the preparation for shallow repairs used for (stone) impact damages will also be investigated.

 In order to make this technique accessible to the industry in a practical way, the research project will also include the development of tooling that can be used in an industrial (MRO) environment.